Century's Leingang a wanted man

 On Wednesday, Kansas State joined the party.

 “That was my first offer from a power five conference,” Leingang said.
-“I was a pretty surreal moment to get that offer.”
+“It was a pretty surreal moment to get that offer.”

 Century coach Ron Wingenbach can’t remember one of his junior players getting such offers.